David-Manniche/TheMarket/readme.txt

 Bug :
     => 035130 - Send request button text should be in center on Affiliate, Account credits page while withdrawal request through Bank Payout.
-    => #035283 - for non branded product- if return request is raised then getting blank for brand => #035276 - if product is not binded with brand then in emails (order)> getting blank in front of brand => #035335 - admin> order detail page> back button is in toggle instead of direct button as in system => #035329 - admin> options> toggle is still there instead of publish/unpublish button => #035294 - admin>special price> on selecting name and amount it adds product with default dates => 035343 - Enable facebook and google from configuration settings options removed as they moved to plugin module.
+    => 035283 - for non branded product- if return request is raised then getting blank for brand => 035276 - if product is not binded with brand then in emails (order)> getting blank in front of brand => 035335 - admin> order detail page> back button is in toggle instead of direct button as in system => 035329 - admin> options> toggle is still there instead of publish/unpublish button => 035294 - admin>special price> on selecting name and amount it adds product with default dates => 035343 - Enable facebook and google from configuration settings options removed as they moved to plugin module.
+    => 035344 - Extra Social login keys which are not being used anymore are removed.